rcl-common/RCL.Authorization/README.md

 # RCL.Authorization

-A library to implement authorization to access resources
+A library to generate JWT Access Tokens using an Azure Active Directory application to access Azure resources.